 42 Pages Posted: 15 Mar 2017 Last revised: 23 Nov 2018

 Date Written: November 6, 2018

-We develop a model of attention allocation to analyse the interaction between credit quality and aggregate economic conditions.
-Capacity-constrained lenders trade off the number of processed funding applications with the precision of their underwriting process.
-As the quality of the applicant pool improves, the marginal return to scrutiny decreases.
-Lenders optimally process more applications but approved loans become riskier ex-ante and generate lower expected returns.
-The model simultaneously explains the deterioration of credit quality during market booms, tighter standards during recessions, and the counter-cyclical duration of banks’ loan reviews.
+We develop a model of capacity-constrained lenders, who trade off the depth of their loan review with the number of funding applications they process.
+We find that better economic conditions cause the marginal return to scrutiny to decrease.
+Lenders therefore process more applications, but approve riskier loans that – paradoxically – generate lower expected returns.
+Our model rationalises the endogenous deterioration of credit quality during market booms, tighter lending standards during recessions, and counter-cyclical loan underwriting times.

 Keywords: credit cycle, lending standards, loan officers, attention allocation, capacity constraints, financial accelerators